beginning of content

 • Your adrenal glands make many hormones, including cortisol, aldosterone and adrenaline.

-• Some conditions affecting the adrenals glands include Cushing’s syndrome and Addison’s disease — these are uncommon.
+• Some conditions affecting the adrenal glands include Cushing's syndrome and Addison's disease.

 Your adrenal glands are 2 triangle-shaped endocrine glands that sit on top of your kidneys.
 They form part of your body's hormonal system.